 A Waldorf Early Childhood classroom is a harmonious place for your child, whose needs are balanced with the needs of a class.
 An orderly environment full of gentle rhythms helps children feel secure.
 In a nurturing environment, children learn to explore their world.

 Waldorf Kindergarten students paint with watercolors and make healthy snacks.
 They play dress up, serve ‘tea’ and enjoy puppet plays.
 They sing songs, play circle games, and participate in seasonal festivals.
-Mornings always include a wholesome organic snack (provided) and outdoor play in our large playground.
+Mornings always include a healthy snack (provided) and outdoor play in our large playground.
 Mornings conclude with the telling of a story or a puppet play.

 Potomac Crescent students end their day with rosy cheeks after a day of play, healthy snacks, movement and rest.
 Students of all ages spend time outdoors every day, unless the weather is severe.
 In rainy weather, they wear rain boots and rain gear, and in snowy weather, they wear snowsuits and snow boots.
 In addition, our Kindergarten students have a park day once per week, usually walking to Fort Ward Park, which is a 10 minute walk from the school.